3.4: Using Source Text: Quoting, Paraphrasing, and Summarizing

 Notice that using a few isolated words from the original (“research,” “students,” “10%”) is fine, but also that this paraphrase doesn’t repeat any two-word sequence from the original because it changes the sentence structure along with most of the words.
 Properly paraphrasing without distorting, slanting, adding to, or deleting ideas from the source passage takes skill.
 The stylistic versatility required to paraphrase can be especially challenging to EAL learners and native English users whose general writing skills are still developing.

-A common mistake that students make when paraphrasing is to go only part way towards paraphrasing by substituting-out major words (nouns, verbs, and adjectives) here and there while leaving the source passage’s basic sentence structure intact.
-This inevitably leaves strings of words from the original untouched in the “paraphrased” version, which can be dangerous because including such direct quotation without quotation marks will be caught by the plagiarism-busting software that college instructors use these days.
+A common mistake that students make when paraphrasing is to go only part way towards paraphrasing by substituting out major words (nouns, verbs, and adjectives) here and there while leaving the source passage’s basic sentence structure intact.
+This inevitably leaves strings of words from the original untouched in the “paraphrased” version, which can be dangerous because including such direct quotations without quotation marks will be caught by the plagiarism-busting software that college instructors use these days.
 Consider, for instance, the following botched attempt at a paraphrase of the Lester (1976) passage that subs out words selectively (lazily):

 Students often overuse quotations when taking notes, and thus overuse them in research reports.
 About 10% of your final paper should be direct quotation.
 You should thus attempt to reduce the exact copying of source materials while note taking (pp. 46-47).